fresheneesz/bip-efficient-bitcoin-vaults/cd/op_cdWalletVault1.md

 * Can omit the change address: true
 * Can spend change immediately: true
 * Can consolidate inputs: **false**.
 Each output must be spent to a different intermediate address, after which the outputs can be combined in a single output.
-* Canceling each destination / change send either individually or together are both options: **true**.
+* Canceling each destination / change send either individually or together are both options: true.
 * Finalization time: **5 days + 6 confirmations**.
 Sending to an address that expects to be able to spend the transaction earlier than this won't work.
 This is a fundamental limitation of a wallet vault.
 * An attacker that has gained access to keyA can steal funds that are sent to `intermediateAddress_` once sent from the main wallet vault address.